 Overview of the classification

-The semi-supervised classification resulted in the classification of 2,081 vegetation plots into 28 anthropogenic alliances (Fig. 1, Appendix S4) representing 9 vegetation classes.
-Most of the alliances had a wide distribution in the ecoregion according to our dataset, but five of them (Caucalidion lappulae, Linario polygalifoliae-Vulpion alopecuri, Convolvulo arvensis-Agropyrion repentis, Senecionion fluviatilis and Paspalo-Agrostion semiverticillati) had isolated occurrences towards the southern limit of the Iberian Atlantic territories.
-The regional literature included in our dataset recognized 72 associations (Appendix S5) within these alliances, but exploratory analysis (not shown) indicated that the separation of these associations within the alliances had a generally weak support based on numerical classification methods.
+The semi-supervised classification resulted in the classification of 2,086 vegetation plots into 25 anthropogenic alliances (Fig. 1, description of the alliances and correspondence with EUNIS habitat types in Appendix S3, groups of characteristic species in Appendix S4, synoptic table in Appendix S5) representing 9 vegetation classes.
+The regional literature included in our dataset recognized 69 associations (Appendix S6) within these alliances, but exploratory analysis (not shown) indicated that the separation of these associations within the alliances had a generally weak support based on numerical classification methods.

-The classified plots included 1,162 taxa or taxa aggregates.
-The 10 most frequent species were Ochlopoa annua (621 occurrences), Urtica dioica (592), Sonchus oleraceus (540), Stellaria media (516), Capsella bursa-pastoris (390), Polygonum aviculare (375), Dactylis glomerata (363), Senecio vulgaris (332), and Anisantha sterilis (301).
+The classified plots included 1,149 taxa or taxa aggregates.
+The 10 most frequent species were Ochlopoa annua (625 occurrences), Urtica dioica (588), Sonchus oleraceus (548), Stellaria media (520), Capsella bursa-pastoris (396), Polygonum aviculare (373), Dactylis glomerata (369), Senecio vulgaris (336) and Anisantha sterilis (310).
 Considering only those plots with the most frequent plot size range (10-30 m2, n = 867 plots), the average species richness per plot was 16 (minimum = 3, maximum = 48).
-The class with the richest species pool was Epilobietea angustifolii (n = 615) and the poorest was Cymbalario-Parietarietea diffusae (n = 171).
+The class with the richest species pool was Epilobietea angustifolii (n = 605) and the poorest was Bidentetea (n = 132).

-PCA ordination of the floristic composition (Fig. 2A) clearly differentiated three vegetation groups: (1) trampled vegetation of class Polygono-Poetea annuae; (2) crop weeds of classes Papaveretea rhoeadis and Digitario sanguinalis-Eragrostietea minoris; and (3) perennial ruderal vegetation of classes Artemisietea vulgaris and Epilobietea angustifolii.
-The central position of the floristic space, between these three major groups, was occupied by the annual ruderal vegetation of classes Chenopodietea, Sisymbrietea, and Bidentetea; as well as by the wall vegetation of class Cymbalario-Parietarietea diffusae.
-Separate PCAs within the major vegetation groups indicated a coherent separation between most of the alliances, but with some cases of relatively high overlap: for example, between (i) Galio valantiae-Parietarion judaicae and Cymbalario-Asplenion; or (ii) Geo urbani-Alliarion officinalis and Aegopodion podagrariae.
+PCA ordination of the floristic composition (Fig. 2A) differentiated three vegetation groups: (1) trampled vegetation of class Polygono-Poetea annuae; (2) crop weeds of classes Papaveretea rhoeadis and Digitario sanguinalis-Eragrostietea minoris; and (3) perennial ruderal vegetation of classes Artemisietea vulgaris and Epilobietea angustifolii.
+The central position of the floristic space, between these three major groups, was occupied by the annual ruderal vegetation of classes Chenopodietea, Sisymbrietea and Bidentetea; as well as by the wall vegetation of class Cymbalario-Parietarietea diffusae.
+Separate PCAs within the major vegetation groups indicated a coherent separation between most of the alliances, but with some cases of relatively high overlap, especially between Galio valantiae-Parietarion judaicae and Cymbalario-Asplenion.

 Proportion of natives, archaeophytes and neophytes

-The total synanthropic species pool (n = 1,162) was composed of 78% natives (n = 908), 15% putative archaeophytes (n = 178), and 7% neophytes (n = 76).
-The most frequent putative archaeophytes were Capsella bursa-pastoris (390 occurrences), Senecio vulgaris (332), Anisantha sterilis (301), Anthemis arvensis (280), Hordeum murinum (274), Raphanus raphanistrum (233), Vicia sativa (228), Malva sylvestris (197), Sisymbrium officinale (166), and Echinochloa crus-galli (165); while the most frequent neophytes were Veronica persica (212), Erigeron canadensis (138), Amaranthus hybridus (73), Oxalis corniculata (67), Lepidium didymum (57), Oxalis latifolia (51), Paspalum distichum (48), Bidens frondosus (35), Cyperus eragrostis (34), and Symphyotrichum squamatum (33).
+The total synanthropic species pool (n = 1,149) was composed of 78% natives (n = 899), 15% putative archaeophytes (n = 174) and 7% neophytes (n = 76).
+The most frequent putative archaeophytes were Capsella bursa-pastoris (396 occurrences), Senecio vulgaris (336), Anisantha sterilis (310), Hordeum murinum (297), Anthemis arvensis (290), Raphanus raphanistrum (236), Vicia sativa (229), Malva sylvestris (210), Sisymbrium officinale (185) and Anisantha diandra (175); while the most frequent neophytes were Veronica persica (215), Erigeron canadensis (136), Amaranthus hybridus (75), Oxalis corniculata (66), Lepidium didymum (59), Oxalis latifolia (56), Paspalum distichum (42), Bidens frondosus (34), Cyperus eragrostis (34) and Symphyotrichum squamatum (34).

-By vegetation class, Epilobietea angustifolii had the highest proportion of natives in its species pool (82%); Sisymbrietea had the highest proportion of putative archaeophytes (31%); and Bidentetea had the highest proportion of neophytes (17%).
-The alliances with the highest proportions of archaeophytes in their species pools were Caucalidion lappulae (41%), Chenopodion muralis (35%%), and Sisymbrion officinalis (31%); while the alliances with the highest proportion of neophytes were Bidention tripartitae (19%), Allion triquetri (12%), and Spergulo arvensis-Erodion cicutariae (10%).
+By vegetation class, Epilobietea angustifolii had the highest proportion of natives in its species pool (82%); Sisymbrietea had the highest proportion of putative archaeophytes (30%); and Bidentetea had the highest proportion of neophytes (16%).
+The alliances with the highest proportions of archaeophytes in their species pools were Chenopodion muralis (35%%), Silybo mariani-Urticion piluliferae (31%) and Sisymbrion officinalis (30%); while the alliances with the highest proportion of neophytes were Bidention tripartitae (20%), Allion triquetri (12%) and Spergulo arvensis-Erodion cicutariae (11%).